Osenwe/ABAP-based-Employee-Data-and-Payroll-Management-System/README.md

 PROCESS FLOW

 Navigation
 In designing this project, care was taken to ensure a smooth navigation between the various screens and reports.
 The diagram below gives an overview.  rpt 1,2,3, and 4 signifies the ALV reports.
+Screen 601, 602, 603, 301, 302 are the subcreens controlling the tabstrips on Screen 300 and 600.
 The navigation style shown below gives the user some flexibility in choosing a task to do.
 ![navigation](https://user-images.githubusercontent.com/68793142/205477645-8973fbe3-b9f0-4f14-b2f4-26e11a1a6663.png)

 SIMILAR FUNCTIONALITIES NOT IN PROJECT
- The following similar functionalities were not added to this project because they are out of scope Ability to create new and edit job positions.
+Ability to create new and edit job positions.
 Ability to create new, save, edit branch locations, automatically generate the number of workers in that branch.
 Use of interactive ALV reports.

+PROJECT IMPROVEMENT OPPORTUNITIES ( OR TASKS TO DO )
+1) Link the payroll costs to the appropriate SAP tables in FICO ( or i can design my own tables )
+2) Create Login detail during sign up instead of doing it separately
+3) More use of classes to make code shorter
+4) Connect a selection screen to the ALV reports so as to filter out reports
+5) Make the ALV report interactive, Clicking on an individual employee payroll report should show you his timesheet record
+6) Use of Search Help in certain input fields
+7) New screen to handle details about various jobs positions (create, save, edit, and update